Arkholme-with-Cawood: History

 Arkholme is a small village forming part of a cluster of sites along the Lune Valley, each with evidence of a motte – as with Melling and Whittington.
 Arkholme has no surviving bailey.
 This is the densest distribution of Norman castles outside of the Welsh border countryside.

 It was served by the Furness and Midland Joint Railway line, until 1960.
 A tunnel took the line from Wennington (where it connected with the Midland Railway) to Melling, the next station being at Arkholme.

 Thankful Village

 Arkholme is one of only two Thankful Villages in Lancashire – those rare places that suffered no fatalities during the Great War of 1914 to 1918.
 This small village sent by far the largest number from one village and parish off to war – 59.
 It is remarkable that all 59 returned to their homes.
 A nearby village, Nether Kellet, 5 miles to the south west, sent 21 men and it, too, is a Thankful Village – all their men returned.
+The village is featured on Darren Hayman's album, Thankful Villages Volume 2.